Trump Administration Imposes Steel, Aluminum Tariffs On EU, Canada And Mexico

 The announcement was made in Paris by Commerce Secretary Wilbur Ross.

-Canada and Mexico had been exempted from the tariffs announced last March while negotiations over the North American Free Trade Agreement, or NAFTA, continued.
-But he said those talks were taking longer than "we had hoped."
+Canada and Mexico had been exempted from the tariffs announced in March while negotiations over the North American Free Trade Agreement, or NAFTA, continued.
+But Ross said those talks were taking longer than "we had hoped."
 And so the administration decided to lift the exemption from the tariffs for those countries.

 He said trade talks with the EU had also been fruitless.

-The EU is the nation's No. 1 source of imported steel, and Canada is the top aluminium source.
+The EU is the nation's No. 1 source of imported steel, and Canada is the top aluminum source.

 The tariffs — 25 percent on imports of steel and 10 percent on aluminum — take effect at midnight Friday.
 They are expected to lead to retaliation from European nations.
 Likely targets are thought to be U.S. exports of jeans, motorcycles and bourbon.

+Sen. Pat Toomey, R-Penn., tweeted that the tariffs were "bad news" and "invite retaliation."

+Bad news that @POTUS has decided to impose taxes on American consumers buying steel and aluminum from our closest allies--Canada, the EU, and Mexico (with whom we run a trade surplus on steel).
+In addition to higher prices, these tariffs invite retaliation.— Senator Pat Toomey (@SenToomey) May 31, 2018

-Ross said the tariffs are based on national security concerns, which he said was an all-encompassing category.
+In a call with reporters, Ross said the tariffs are based on national security concerns, which he said was an all-encompassing category.

 "We take the view that without a strong economy, you can't have strong national security," he said.
 "The president's overwhelming objective is to reduce our trade deficit."